ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

-ii) At the end of the initialization run one file (initialization without split routing) or two files (initialization with split routing) will be created in NetCDF format.
-Copy those files (found in folder "out", see the setting $(PathOut) above) into the folder "init" ($(PathInit))
+ii) The prerun will then created a number (from 1 to 17, depending on the .xml settings) of maps NetCDF format.
+Copy those maps (found in folder "out", see the setting $(PathOut) above) into the folder "init" ($(PathInit))

+Exmaples:
     lzavin.nc
     avgdis.nc
+    uzi.end.nc
+    thia.end.nc
+    SeepTopToSubBAverageOtherMap.nc

-Only the file lzavin.nc is required to run the Lisflood model without split routing.
+Please note that avgdis.nc is not required to run the Lisflood model without split routing.

 ```xml